esotsm54/Dhali-website/docs/README.md

 A payment claim is a cryptographic key that is sent to Dhali's API.
 In the payment channel analogy above, it is a key to the box.
 It may represent fractions of a cent in value.
 Dhali checks the key's validity in real-time to ensure it can fund the latest request.
 Dhali uses the claim at a later date to take money from the payment channel.
 The amout of money that can be taken is determined by the payment claim creator.
 <br><br>
 Payment claims are cummulative, meaning that if a user makes an API call costing X, followed by another API call costing Y, the first payment claim must have a value of at least X while the second payment claim must have a value of at least X+Y. Also, the second payment makes the first payment claim obsolete.
-Dhali exposes an API for using and producing Dhali assets.
-All API requests should include the payment-claim header:
+All requests to Dhali should include the payment-claim header:

     ```bash
     Payment-Claim: $PAYMENT_CLAIM_JSON